Asnivor/MedLaunch/README.md

 * Local (SQLite) auto-generated database where all settings are saved
 * Built-in games library (with system filters and dynamic search)
 * ROM scanner (for games library import)
+* Scraping of game data and media from thegamesdb.net
+* Games library sidebar for game info, stats and media
 * Manual import of disk-based games (both single and multiple disk games with auto-m3u playlist generation)
 * All Mednafen command line parameters available and configurable
 * So far uses only Mednafen command line options (and not local configuration files)